Last Updated: October 31, 2024

 United Kingdom

-Aside from playing the guitar, Pete is proficient with the keyboards, the banjo, mandolin, bass guitar, drums, and many other instruments.
-What makes this even more impressive is that Townshend is not a formally-trained musician, and he taught himself everything he knows.
-Outside of his work with the Who, Pete has released several solo albums.
+In addition to playing the guitar, Pete is proficient with keyboards, banjo, mandolin, bass guitar, drums, and many other instruments.
+What makes this even more impressive is that Townshend is not a formally trained musician; he taught himself everything he knows.
+Outside of his work with The Who, Pete has released several solo albums.

 In addition to his musical exploits, Townshend is an established writer, having authored several essays, articles, books, scripts, and many other projects.
 In 1990, he was inducted into the Rock and Roll Hall of Fame.
 Today, Pete is considered one of the greatest guitarists of all time.
 He has won countless awards over the course of his career.